Clara Barton: Early life

-Clarissa Harlowe Barton was born on December 25, 1821, in North Oxford, Massachusetts, a small farming community.
-She was named after the titular character of Samuel Richardson's novel Clarissa.
+Barton was born in Oxford, Massachusetts, a small farming community.
+She was named after her father's sister, Clarissa Harlow Barton.
 Her father was Captain Stephen Barton, a member of the local militia and a selectman who influenced his daughter's patriotism and humanitarianism.
-He was a soldier under the command of General Anthony Wayne in his violent removal of Indigenous peoples in the northwest.
+He was a soldier under the command of General Anthony Wayne in his violent removal of Indigenous peoples in the Northwest Territory.
 He was also the leader of progressive thought in the Oxford village area.
 Barton's mother was Sarah Stone Barton.

 In 1825, when she was three years old, Barton was sent to school with her brother Stephen, where she reportedly excelled in reading and spelling.
 At school, she became close friends with Nancy Fitts.
 Barton was very timid as a child, and Fitts was her only known childhood friend.

-Beginning in 1832, when Barton was ten years old, she acted as a nurse to her brother David for two years after he fell from the roof of a barn and sustained a severe head injury.
+Beginning in 1833, when Barton was eleven years old, she acted as a nurse to her brother David for two years after he fell from the roof of a barn and suffered a severe head injury.
 In nursing her brother, she learned how to deliver prescription medications and perform the practice of bloodletting, in which blood was removed from the patient by leeches attached to the skin.
 David eventually made a full recovery.

-Barton's parents tried to encourage her to be more outgoing by enrolling her in Colonel Stones High School, but Barton became more timid and depressed and would not eat.
+Clara Barton's parents tried to encourage her to be more outgoing by enrolling her in Colonel Stones High School, but Barton became more timid and depressed and would not eat.
 She was brought back home to regain her health.

-Upon her return, Barton's family relocated to help the widow of Barton's cousin, who had been left to manage four children and a farm after her husband's death.
-Barton helped to perform maintenance and repair work on the home in which her family was to live.
-After the work was done, she was reportedly concerned with becoming a burden to her family.
+When she returned, Barton's family moved to help the widow of Barton's cousin, who had been left to manage four children and a farm after the death of her husband.
+Barton helped to perform maintenance and repair work on the home her family was going to live in.
+After the work was done, she was very concerned about being a burden to her family.
 Therefore, she began to play with her male cousins, participating in their activities, such as horseback riding.
 When Barton injured herself, her mother decided that she should focus on developing more traditionally feminine skills and invited a female cousin to help develop Barton's femininity.

 To assist Barton in overcoming her shyness, her parents persuaded her to become a schoolteacher.
 She studied at the Clinton Liberal Institute in Clinton, New York.
 She achieved her first teacher's certificate in 1839, at 17 years old.
 Barton led an effective redistricting campaign that allowed the children of workers to receive an education.